 Floods are among the costliest natural disasters in terms of human hardship and economic loss nationwide.
 Floods can cause substantial damage to structures, landscapes, and utilities as well as life safety issues.
 Floods can be extremely dangerous, and even six inches of moving water can knock over a person given a strong current.
 During a flood, people can also suffer heart attacks or electrocution due to electrical equipment short outs.
 Floodwaters can transport large objects downstream which can damage or remove stationary structures.
 Ground saturation can result in instability, collapse, or other damage.
 Objects can also be buried or destroyed through sediment deposition.
 Floodwaters can also break utility lines and interrupt services.
 Standing water can cause damage to crops, roads, foundations, and electrical circuits.
+Namely, orchard crops and vineyards on the District can be completely lost if they are inundated for an extended period of time.
+Crop losses will continue years after as it will take at least 5 years to produce a viable orchard or vineyard crop.
 Direct impacts, such as drowning, can be limited with adequate warning and public education about what to do during floods.
 Other problems connected with flooding and stormwater runoff include erosion, sedimentation, degradation of water quality, loss of environmental resources, and economic impacts.